nominetresearch/microbit-networking-book-python/broadcast/broadcast.md

 ----------

 Wireless communication uses electromagnetic radiation - radio waves and microwaves - to send information.
-Radio waves are essentially electromagnetic waves radiating from an antenna (like the antennas of a WiFi router).
+Radio waves are electromagnetic waves radiating from an antenna (like the antennas of a WiFi router).
 So, wireless communication is always broadcast.
-In other words, the signals from the WiFi routers can be heard by other WiFi devices tuned into the same radio frequency.
+In other words, the signals from the WiFi routers can be heard by other WiFi devices tuned in to the same radio frequency.
 Read more about frequency in the Further Reading section at the end.

 !!! hint "Definition 1: _Broadcast_"
 	In networking, broadcast communication means the message of a single sender is transmitted to all receivers in a network.

 But, does this mean that broadcast is only possible with wireless communications?
 No, but it is more cumbersome.
-For instance, in wired communication, broadcast is possible by repeating the same message over all the wires.
+For instance, for a wired communication medium, a sender would broadcast by repeating the same message over all the wires.

-Finally, receivers may refuse to receive broadcast messages if they are not labeled with a *broadcast address*.
+Finally, receivers may refuse to receive broadcast messages if they are not labelled with a *broadcast address*.

 !!! hint "Definition 2: _Broadcast address_"
 	A broadcast address is a special address which says all devices in the network should receive this message.

 In a micro:bit, the broadcast address can be configured by setting the group ID of micro:bit’s radio.
 All the micro:bits need to have the same group ID for the broadcast to work.

 ### Further reading

 Let’s look at wireless communication in a bit more detail.
-You already learned that radio waves are essentially electromagnetic waves.
+You already learned that radio waves are electromagnetic waves.
-Scientists have found that electromagnetic waves can be arranged together on a scale called electromagnetic spectrum.
-The figure below shows the electromagnetic spectrum, and the different electromagnetic waves.
+Scientists have found that electromagnetic waves can be arranged together on a scale called the electromagnetic spectrum.
+The figure below shows the electromagnetic spectrum and the different electromagnetic waves.

 ![Electromagnetic spectrum](EM.png)